Everything we wished we'd had when we started.

 What’s included:

-• Emotion visualization activities to help your child build and fill their own physical “invisible backpack” with colorful emotion pieces they can see, touch, and name
+• Emotion visualization activities to help your child build and fill their own invisible backpack with colorful emotion pieces they can see, touch, and name

-• “Mask Me vs Real Me” creative exercises with guided drawing activities to explore when they mask, who makes them feel safe to unmask, and what authentic self-expression looks like
+• “Mask Me vs Real Me” creative exercises with with guided drawing activities to explore when they mask, who makes them feel safe to unmask, and what it feels like to just be themselves

-• Therapy reframing tools that transform therapy from something confusing into “their special activity”, a safe space with safe people where they can lighten their backpack and share freely
+• Therapy reframing tools hat transform therapy from something confusing into their own special activity, a safe space with safe people where they can lighten their backpack and share freely

-• “Let’s Learn to Recognize Emotions” guide, visual tools and activities designed by therapist Clara Sánchez to help autistic children identify and name complex emotions
+• “Let’s Learn to Recognize Emotions” guide with visual tools and activities designed by therapist Clara Sánchez to help autistic children identify and name complex emotions

 Perfect for: Ages 6–12 · Parents · Therapists · Educators · 5 Printable Workbooks (109 pages)